MazamaScience/beakr/README.md

-Fundementally, beakr is built on top of the `libuv` and `http-parser` C libraries as beakr relies heavily upon the [httpuv](https://github.com/rstudio/httpuv), a package that provides low-level socket and protocol support for handling HTTP and WebSocket requests directly from within R. The development of beakr and much of the packages functionality was inpsired by the excellent (deprecated) [jug](https://github.com/Bart6114/jug) package, developed by Bart Smeets.
+Fundementally, beakr is built on top of the `libuv` and `http-parser` C libraries as beakr relies heavily upon the [httpuv](https://github.com/rstudio/httpuv), a package that provides low-level socket and protocol support for handling HTTP and WebSocket requests directly from within R. beakr and much of the development of the package was inpsired by the excellent (now deprecated) [jug](https://github.com/Bart6114/jug) package, developed by Bart Smeets.

 The beakr package was developed by [Hans Martin](https://github.com/hansmrtn) and [Jonathan Callahan](https://github.com/jonathancallahan), and is supported by